 Fastway uses dedicated lanes, guideways and priorities at traffic lights to improve reliability and journey times.
 All vehicles are fitted with cctv and use Global Positioning System technology (GPS) for real time passenger information that is available on-line or at bus stops.
 The new vehicles are 'Talking Buses' announcing the next stop - a boon to those new to the area or who are blind or are partially sighted - we aim to fit all of our fleet with this technology by the end of 2016.

 All our buses are fitted with GPS tracking equipment which allows services to be controlled more accurately.
 For passengers it means all routes are on the real-time information system which they can access online and know exactly when their next bus will turn up.
 Many bus stops are also fitted with bus stop information screens.

 To attract passengers we have substantially invested in our fleet over the years.
 The average age of our vehicles is 5.6 years, well below the Government’s target of 8 years.
 All of our vehicles have engines that are Euro II and above and all our buses have low floors, making them accessible for wheelchair users and parents with buggies.
 The Euro engine standards set out maximum emission levels on new vehicles that are becoming increasingly stricter and thus reduce the impact the vehicles have on the environment.

-During 2011, a survey was undertaken of Metrobus users in Sussex and Surrey by the independent bus consumer watchdog Passenger Focus.
-The survey found that some 93% of our users were satisfied with the service provided.
+During 2014, a survey was undertaken of around 500 Metrobus users in Sussex and Surrey by the independent bus consumer watchdog Passenger Focus.
+The survey found that some 95% of our users were satisfied with the service provided.